 - Student dress code is all black. - Nametags must be worn at all times. - Shirts must be solid black (no prints or lace).
 Sleeveless shirts including tank tops are not permitted.
 Shirts must cover shoulders, underarms, midriff area, and lower back.
 No exposed skin.
-Complete coverage of underarms, cleavage, bare midriff or stomach and back while raising your arms, stooping, and bending.
-Writing is not permitted on shirts unless it is an Aveda Arts & Sciences Institute approved T-Shirt.
-No hoods or sweatshirts.
-No pilled, tattered, cut or worn-out tops. - Pants, knee length skirts and dresses must be professional and solid black.
+Complete coverage of underarms, cleavage, bare midriff, or stomach and back while raising your arms, stooping, and bending.
+Writing is not permitted on shirts unless it is an Aveda Arts & Sciences Institute-approved T-Shirt.
+No hooded shirts or sweatshirts.
+No pilled, tattered, cut, or worn-out tops. - Pants, knee-length skirts, and dresses must be professional and solid black.
 Pants are defined as having a zipper and a button and must not touch the ground.
-Capri pants are not permitted.
-Clothing considered unprofessional includes jeans, denim jean look-alike, sweatpants, shorts, skorts, warm-up pants, cords and overalls. - Footwear must be professional in appearance, must have a closed toe, and closed heel.
+Clothing considered unprofessional includes sweatpants, shorts, and overalls. - Footwear must be professional in appearance and must have a closed toe and closed heel.
+Crocs and similarly styled shoes are not permitted.
 Colored footwear is permitted.
 Because of noise levels, heels are not permitted for Spa Students.
-All shoes must be clean, polished, not scuffed and in good repair.
-TOMS are permitted due to their company's mission alignment, but no TOM lookalikes.
+All shoes must be clean, polished, not scuffed, and in good repair.
 Some states require only leather or leather-like material.
-Check with your Admissions Manager for clarification on your state regulation. - Students may accessorize with colored belts, scarves, jewelry, and socks. - Hats or bandanas are not permitted. - An apron will be supplied in the student kit and should be clean, neat, not torn, unstained, unaltered and worn at all times when in the building.
-If it does not meet these standards, the student has 24 hours to replace it from Aveda Arts & Sciences Institute at the student's expense
+Check with your Admissions Manager for clarification on your state regulation. - Students may accessorize with colored belts, scarves, jewelry, and socks. - Hats or bandanas are not permitted.
+Cultural or religious headwear is permitted.

-- Facial Piercings: - → All facial piercings must be tasteful and professional - → Limited to one small hoop per face - → No bull rings or gauges permitted at all.
-Gauges must be plugged. - Studs are permitted - Revealing and unprofessional clothing (determined by Educators).
-All clothing must be clean, neat, pressed, and in good repair and reflect current fashion at an elevated taste level.
+- An apron will be supplied in the student kit and should be clean, neat, not torn, unstained, unaltered, and worn at all times when in the building.
+If it does not meet these standards, the student has 24 hours to replace it from Aveda Arts & Sciences Institute at the student's expense. - All clothing must be clean, neat, pressed, and in good repair and reflect current fashion at an elevated taste level, as determined by the educator.
 Jewelry, including piercings, may be worn in moderation.
-Tattoos must be covered if suggestive, sexual, or offensive in nature. - Headphones, cell phones, and pagers are not allowed in the clinic, classroom, bathrooms or hallways.
-These items must be stored in your locker and may only be used in the lunchroom or outside the building. - Synthetic perfumes are not allowed.
+Tattoos must be covered if suggestive, sexual, or offensive in nature. - Headphones and cell phones are not allowed in the clinic, classroom, bathrooms, or hallways.
+These items must be stored in your locker and may only be used in the breakroom, outside the building, or as otherwise permitted by an educator in limited circumstances. - Synthetic perfumes are not allowed.
 Pay close attention to your scent.
 Be aware that certain foods, smoking, personal hygiene, and your health may affect your scent.
 Gum chewing is not allowed, but breath mints are highly encouraged.
 You will be working in close proximity of your guests during services.
 Hands must be washed prior to servicing each guest and all other appropriate times.
-A very light aroma or Pure Fume is refreshing.
+A very light aroma is refreshing.
 Anything heavier will bother other people. - Aveda products only should be worn including aromas.
 Hair/Make-up/Nails should reflect both the taste level of Aveda Arts & Sciences Institute and enhance your own personal style.
 Having a current, attractive, well-maintained hairstyle expresses your taste level as well as your self-confidence.
 We are our best advertisement.
-Hair must be clean and styled and given a finished current look, make-up on prior to arriving.
+Hair must be clean and styled and given a finished current look prior to arriving.
 Students are not permitted to use the makeup units in the retail area without the assistance of a Retail Adviser.

-There will be opportunities for students to dress in Aveda Arts & Sciences Institute approved t-shirts and jeans on designated days.
-Participation in these events require a donation to be made to the school's Earth Month fund and are optional.
+There will be opportunities for students to dress in Aveda Arts & Sciences Institute-approved t-shirts and jeans on designated days.
+Participation in these events may require a donation to be made to the school's Earth Month fund and is optional.

-Educators reserve the right to send any student home if his/her choice of attire is unprofessional.
+Educators reserve the right to send any student home if whose choice of attire is unprofessional.